memokr/Dogs/README.md

 - Fetches list of available dog breeds from the Dog CEO API
 - Fetches random dog images from the Dog CEO API
 - Error handling and loading states
-- Search by breed locally without any network requests.
+- Search by breed locally without any network requests

 ## Screenshots